rahulmysore23/rahulmysore23/README.md

 ### Hi there 👋

-#### I'm a Software Engineer with 5 years of Experience from India.
+#### I'm a Software Engineer with 5 years of Experience with 4 years of it in startups.

-- 🔭 Bachelor's degree in **Computer Science**
+- 🔭 Pursuing Masters degree in **Computer Science**
-- ⚙️ Working with: Go, Linux, Docker, Kubernetes
+- ⚙️ Working with Go, Linux, Docker, Kubernetes

 #### 📫 Get in Touch